kaodim/JoinTheKrew/README.md

 # Jobs @ Kaodim Engineering

-### Get the Silicon Valley experience at our exciting startup in Bangkok
+### Help us solve the services marketplace challenge in Southeast Asia

 ## Who are we?

 ### Our Team

 ### Our Office in Bangkok